Mid-Plains Professional Upgrade Partnership – Interdisciplinary Preparation in Deaf Education and Speech-Language Pathology

 Students who are interested in pursuing a Master's degree and endorsement in Deaf Education or a Master's degree in Speech-Language Pathology who would like to receive specialized, interdisciplinary training focused on improving the developmental, educational and post-secondary outcomes of children and youth who are deaf or hard of hearing.

 Please Note: Students interested in pursuing an endorsement in teaching students who are deaf or hard of hearing must hold a current and valid teaching certificate in their state in a specified content area (e.g., special education, elementary education, secondary English) or a speech-language pathology school clinical certificate.
 Students interested in pursuing a Master's degree in Speech-Language Pathology must hold an undergraduate degree in speech-language pathology to be accepted to UNL's graduate degree program.
 A student who has an undergraduate degree in an area other than speech-language pathology must complete required coursework as outlined on the lateral-entry webpage.
-To be accepted to MPUP-IP, applicants must have a minimum 3.0 GPA and perform above the 16th percentile on each measure of the GRE.
+To be accepted to MPUP-IP, applicants must have a minimum 3.0 GPA and perform above the 16th percentile on each measure of the GRE (SLP applicants only). *Please note the GRE requirement has been temporarily suspended for all students applying for the Jan.
+15, 2021, deadline.
 Please visit the Deaf Education and Speech-Language Pathology program webpages for more information about these programs.

 How do I apply for the MPUP-IP project?

-To apply to the MPUP-IP project, you will complete the same application process as you would for admission to the Special Education or Speech-Language Pathology graduate program.
-Once admitted to your respective program, you will be given the opportunity to apply for the MPUP-IP project by providing a written statement of why you are interested in receiving specialized interdisciplinary training in working with students who are deaf or hard of hearing.
+To apply to the MPUP-IP project, you will complete the same application process as you would for admission to the Special Education (Deaf Ed. applicants) or Speech-Language Pathology graduate program.
+Once admitted to your respective program, you will be invited to apply for the MPUP-IP project by providing a written statement of why you are interested in receiving specialized interdisciplinary training in working with students who are deaf or hard of hearing.

 As part of your application, you will be asked to submit the following: